-The council shall be composed of nineteen members:
+The council shall be composed of 20 regular and associate graduate faculty members and one student member:

-- Nine members selected by the Graduate Faculty; - Nine members appointed by the president of the university; and - The dean of Graduate Studies, who serves as secretary.
+- Nine members selected by the graduate faculty; - Nine members appointed by the president of the university; - One student member representing the Graduate Student Association; - The dean of the Graduate School (ex officio); and - The senior associate dean of the Graduate School (ex officio), who serves as secretary.

-No more than six members may have associate membership.
+No more than six members may have associate graduate faculty membership.

-The council acts in an advisory capacity to the dean of Graduate Studies and to the administration, takes action on graduate students' petitions, and performs other duties assigned to it by the Graduate Faculty or the administration of the university.
+The council acts in an advisory capacity to the dean of the Graduate School and to the administration, takes action on graduate students' petitions, and performs other duties assigned to it by the Graduate Faculty or the administration of the university.

-The council is responsible for the approval of major changes in Graduate Studies policy, new courses, course changes, new programs, and modifications of existing degree programs so long as such modifications are in accord with general regulations of the graduate faculty.
-Actions of the council in these areas shall be published to the faculty and shall become final if not challenged within thirty days by ten or more members of the Graduate Faculty.
+The council is responsible for the approval of major changes in graduate studies policy, new courses, course changes, new programs, and modifications of existing degree programs so long as such modifications are in accord with general regulations of the graduate faculty.
+Actions of the council in these areas shall be published to the faculty and shall become final if not challenged within thirty days by ten or more members of the graduate faculty.
 A challenge shall consist of a written statement of disagreement with an action or actions of the council that is addressed to the chair or the secretary and signed by ten or more members of the graduate faculty.
-If a challenge cannot be resolved by the council to the satisfaction of the challengers, the matter shall be referred to the graduate faculty for resolution at a meeting called by the dean of Graduate Studies.
-Any decision made by the Graduate Faculty at a called meeting will supersede the decision of the council.
-A quorum for a called meeting shall be ten percent of the Graduate Faculty.
+If a challenge cannot be resolved by the council to the satisfaction of the challengers, the matter shall be referred to the graduate faculty for resolution at a meeting called by the dean of the Graduate School.
+Any decision made by the graduate faculty at a called meeting will supersede the decision of the council.
+A quorum for a called meeting shall be ten percent of the graduate faculty.